 The Court struck down the prima facie evidence provision as facially unconstitutional.
-Referencing such as Mississippi Burning," which dramatizes the FBI investigation into the murder of rights activists James Chaney, Goodman, and Michael Schwerner, the plurality explained that the cross-burning provision violated the First Amendment because it did "not distinguish between a cross burning done with the purpose of creating anger or resentment[,] a cross burning done with the purpose of threatening or intimidating a victim," and a cross burning "[that] does not intend to either statement ideology express a of intimidation."
+Referencing "movies such as Mississippi Burning," dramatizes the FBI investigation into the murder of activists James rights Chaney, Goodman, and Michael Schwerner, the plurality explained that the cross-burning provision violated the First Amendment because it did "not distinguish between a cross burning done with the purpose of creating anger or resentment[,] a cross burning done with the purpose of threatening or intimidating a victim," and a cross burning "[that] does not intend to express either a statement ofideology intimidation."
 Black, 538 U.S. at 366 (emphases added).
 See also id. at 367 ("The provision . . . ignores all of the contextual factors that are necessary to decide whether a particular cross burning is intended to intimidate.
 The First Amendment does not permit such a shortcut." (emphasis added)).
 "If the First Amendment did not impose a specific intent requirement, 'Virginia's statutory presumption was superfluous to the requirements of the Constitution, and thus incapable of being unconstitutional in the way that the majority understood it."
-White, 670 F.3d at 523 (Floyd, J., concurring in part and dissenting in (quoting Frederick Schauer, Intentions.
-Conventions, and the First Amendment: The Case of Cross-Burning, 2003 Sup.
+White, 670 F.3d at 523 (Floyd, J., concurring in part and dissenting in (quoting Frederick Schauer, Intentions, Conventions, and the First Amendment: The Case of Cross-Burning, 2003 Sup.
 Ct.
 Rev. 197, 217).

 The concurrences in Black similarly treat intent to threaten as an essential element of any true threat.
 In his partial concurrence, Justice Scalia agreed that the jury instructions in Black's case, which stated that "[t]he burning of a cross, by itself, is sufficient evidence from which you may infer the required intent," were constitutionally deficient because they obscured the jury's findings on subjective intent.
 538 U.S. at 377.
 They made it "impossible to determine whether the jury has rendered its verdict (as it must) in light of the entire body of facts before it-including evidence that might rebut the presumption that the cross burning was done with an intent to intimidate-or, instead, has chosen to ignore such rebuttal evidence and focused exclusively on the fact that the defendant burned a cross."
 Id. at 380.

 And Justice Souter, in his partial concurrence, argued that the prima facie evidence provision rendered the entire statute facially unconstitutional because "its primary effect is to skew jury deliberations toward conviction in cases where the evidence of intent to intimidate is relatively weak and arguably consistent with a solely ideological reason for burning."
 Id. at 385.
+See also id. at 386 ("What is significant is that the provision will encourage a factfinder to err on the side of a finding of intent to intimidate when the evidence of circumstances fails to point with any clarity either to the criminal intent or to the permissible one.").